Your wheeled bins

 Your blue lidded wheeled bin is for the following items:

-- Plastic containers such as yoghurt pots and drinks bottles (not black plastic such as ready meal trays, meat packaging and any other black coloured plastic containers)
+- Plastic containers (e.g. yoghurt pots and drinks bottles) not black plastic (e.g. ready meal trays, meat packaging or any other black-coloured plastic containers)

 - Junk mail

 - Foil and foil containers

 All other materials should be disposed of via:

 - Black bin - used for non-recyclable rubbish, including food waste and black plastics